Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 [i] don’t know any stainless steel truth, any bullet-proof

-knowledge, or any gods with a capital (G).
+knowledge, or any capital (G) gods.

-[i]’m hoping that all of my truths are interchangeable parts that fit
+[i]’m hoping that all of my truths are interchangeable parts

-in the half read Cliff Notes of daily survival, and any other knowledge
+exist in the half read Cliff Notes of daily survival,

-is excess, like the left-over parts from an assembly project that never seems
+from an assembly project that never seems to work properly,

-to work properly, or like the student who proudly protests,
+or like the student who proudly protests,

-“If it ain’t on the test don’t teach it to me,” never understanding
+“If it ain’t on the test don’t teach it to me,”

-that missing knowledge is the missing link in the chain back to God.
+is the missing link in the chain back to God.

 Of course, all of my gods are